 The most popular area for societal impact investments is economic opportunity/equality:

-“These findings are consistent with prior work by The Conference Board, which found that CEOs and C-suite executives view economic opportunity and equality as their top-ranked ESG-social priority,” said Paul Washington, Executive Director of The Conference Board ESG Center.
+“These findings are consistent with prior work by The Conference Board, which found that CEOs and C-suite executives view economic opportunity and equality as their top-ranked ESG-social priority,” said Paul Washington, Executive Director of The Conference Board Governance & Sustainability Center.
 “As the US and global economy are poised for a slowdown in 2023, concentrating corporate citizenship efforts on areas that enhance economic opportunity and security makes a lot of strategic sense.
 Those are also areas where consumers and the broader public want companies to focus on.”

 How Companies are Executing Their Societal Impact Programs